The Team

 David Moore, Session-leader and volunteer at Playing for Cake

 David Moore retired from full-time work in 2010 as a Builder but continued to work part-time for another 5 years.
+He is one of our principal volunteers and was a member of our Management Committee until early 2024.
 He says, “Somehow or other after that, I ‘drifted’ into Playing for Cake, and I love it!
 I’m not musical and can’t tell a crochet from a quaver.
 But I am full of enthusiasm and willing to learn!”

 David recently trained with Sing to Beat Parkinson’s and, along with his partner, Amanda Crofts, has produced several sets for Music at the Hub at Sheringham Little Theatre.
 David and Amanda also present sessions for the North Walsham Skylarks group.
 David also assists at the Singing for Health sessions in Sheringham every Friday, presents sessions at the Cameo Cafe at North Walsham once a month and alongside all of this assists Tina and the team at various care homes in the region.
 He can often be seen loaded-up with the various paraphernalia needed to run our sessions!